Stay in the know with the latest Magento usage statistics.

 Confidence in Magento

-In the meantime, if you want to take an even deeper dive into the latest statistics on Magento’s usage and market share, W3tech provides a comprehensive overview in their Magento Market Report.
+If you want to take an even deeper dive into the latest statistics on Magento’s usage and market share, W3tech provides a comprehensive overview in their Magento Market Report.

 To keep up to date on the latest Magento and eCommerce news, make sure you check back in on our Creative Minds blog regularly.
 We’ll keep you updated on the latest news, tips, and resources for Magento and WordPress.